satellite-image-deep-learning/techniques/README.md

 When the object count, but not its shape is required, U-net can be used to treat this as an image-to-image translation problem.

-  5.1. [centroid-unet](https://github.com/gicait/centroid-unet) -> Centroid-UNet is deep neural network model to detect centroids from satellite images, with [paper](https://arxiv.org/abs/2112.06530) `BEGINNER`
+  5.1. [centroid-unet](https://github.com/gicait/centroid-unet) -> Centroid-UNet is deep neural network model to detect centroids from satellite images

   5.2. [cownter_strike](https://github.com/IssamLaradji/cownter_strike) -> counting cows, located with point-annotations, two models: CSRNet (a density-based method) & LCFCN (a detection-based method)